buffetboy2001/ccr_robotics_fall_2020/resources/wheel_testing.md

 ## Which Way Is Forward?

 The wheels should stop spinning after 20 seconds.
 After they have stopped spinning, have a team discussion about which way the yellow motors should spin in order to create **forward** motion.
-Think through where they will be on the chassis (wooden board) and which direction you marked as **forward** on your chassis.
+Think through where they will be on the chassis (the wooden board) and which direction you marked as **forward** on your chassis.
 Once you have agreed...

 On each yellow wheel motor:
 * Mark the forward direction with your Sharpie.